Tax Treatment of Digital Assets

 The Financial Crimes Enforcement Network (FinCEN) has stated that a foreign account holding digital assets is not a reportable account unless it holds additional assets which are reportable.
 However, FinCEN has indicated its intent to amend the regulations to include digital assets as a type of reportable account.
 Accordingly, it is likely that foreign accounts holding digital assets will be reportable in the future.

 State Income Tax Considerations

-In addition to federal taxes, certain states impose tax on gains recognized from digital asset transactions.
-Some states, however, do not impose such taxes at the state level.
-Wyoming, for example, has no state income, capital gains, gift or estate tax, a benefit which may be extended to non-residents who place digital assets in a Wyoming non-grantor trust.
+In addition to federal taxes, certain states impose taxes on gains from digital asset transactions.
+However, some states, like Wyoming, do not levy such taxes.
+This benefit may be extended to non-residents who place digital assets in a Wyoming non-grantor trust.

-Note that there are some situations in which virtual currency positions—such as certain initial coin offerings (ICOs) and certain tokens—are treated as securities under SEC rules and court decisions.
+There are certain situations in which virtual currency positions are treated as securities under SEC rules and court decisions.
 See SEC, Report of Investigation Pursuant to §21(a) of the Securities Exchange Act of 1934; The DAO, Securities Act Release No. 81207 (July 25, 2017); and McDermott, Will & Emery, Andrea S. Kramer, Can a Virtual Currency Position be Treated as a Security for tax Purposes?
 (June 10, 2020).

-Taxpayers should always consult a qualified accountant and/or attorney regarding the appropriate reporting of digital assets transactions.
-Also, tax laws frequently change, and circumstances should be continually evaluated.
+Taxpayers should always consult a qualified accountant or attorney regarding the appropriate reporting of digital assets transactions.
+Tax laws frequently change, and circumstances should be continually evaluated.